AnyLog-co/documentation/authentication.md

 # Using SSL Certificates

 Nodes which are not members of the network interacting with the network can be authenticated by the AnyLog nodes using ***users certificates***.
-An example is a Grafana node that issues queries to the network is issued a [Client Certificate](https://grafana.com/docs/grafana/latest/administration/configuration/#client_cert_path) which is delivered to the AnyLog node with the queries requests.
+An example is a Grafana node using [Client Certificate](https://grafana.com/docs/grafana/latest/administration/configuration/#client_cert_path) which is delivered to the AnyLog node with the queries requests.

-The process with SSL certificate is based on the [X.509](https://en.wikipedia.org/wiki/X.509#Structure_of_a_certificate) standard and is the following:
+### The process with SSL certificate is based on the [X.509](https://en.wikipedia.org/wiki/X.509#Structure_of_a_certificate) standard and is the following:
 * The root user of the network or a designated user is treated as a Certificate Authority (CA).
 * A node which is not a member of the network issues a Certificate Request (CR).
 * The AnyLog CA validates the identity of the node issuing the CR and if validated, signs the CR.
 This process provides to